-In the spirit of the upcoming Halloween holiday, we thought we’d share some of the spookiest happenings across ski country including hotel hauntings, “ghost towns,” ghost tours and more.
+In the spirit of Halloween, we thought we’d share some of the spookiest happenings across Ski Country including hotel hauntings, “ghost towns,” ghost tours and more.

-Banff, Alberta — Known as “Canada’s Castle in the Rockies” the Fairmont Banff Springs Hotel has a storied history that dates back some 121 years.
-It’s hosted its fair share of Heads of State, royalty, celebrities and ski travelers, but its resident ghosts perhaps deserve the most notoriety.
+Banff, Alberta — Known as “Canada’s Castle in the Rockies” the Fairmont Banff Springs Hotel has a storied history that dates back 125+ years.
+It has hosted its fair share of heads of state, royalty, celebrities and ski travelers, but its resident ghosts deserve the most notoriety.

 Then there is the ghost of Sam Macauley, the former Head Bellman of the hotel.
 His first reported sighting was when two elderly women couldn’t get into their room one cold, fall evening.
 They had called the front desk for help and by the time the night bellman reached the ninth floor elevator foyer, he observed they had made it into their room.
 When he asked how they got in, they described the friendly, white-haired old bellman who had appeared out of nowhere, key in hand, to let them in.
 There was no one on the bellman staff with that description or age and since then, the front desk and guests services still receive calls and comments from guests mentioning that Sam assisted them.